BETK-Finland/.github/profile/README.md

 ## **$\color{gray}{\textsf{BETK – Building Element Technical attributes and Knowledgeflow}}$**
-is an engineer-to-order production strategy development supply chain workgroup managed by the Finnish Association of Construction Product Industries and its member organisations
+is a digital supply chain development workgroup focused on Engineer-to-Order production strategies, managed by the Finnish Association of Construction Product Industries (RTT) and its member organisations.

 # **$\color{blue}{\textsf{Contributing to BETK}}$**
 Want to contribute to BETK? <br>